-Glue is the lifeblood of your work, understanding how to use it is paramount to your success!
+Lash glue is the lifeblood of your work, so understanding how to use it is paramount to your success!
 Finding your perfect glue is a bit like when Prince Charming slid the glass slipper onto Cinderella’s little foot after trying it on every woman in the kingdom - it just fits.
 Sometimes though, your glue will start to misbehave.
 Is it you, or the glue?
 How can you tell?
 How can you fix it?

 There are a few things you can do to make your life easier, and to make your client’s retention as amazing as normal - some might seem very obvious, but the obvious is often one of the easiest things to overlook, so stick with me!
-(No pun intended)

 Summer.
 It’s the time of year we start to look forward to the moment it ends - the lighter evenings, the warmth of the sun on our skin, barbecues… That being said, there are some drawbacks to the rising temperatures, and the subsequent rise in humidity we often experience - the main one being that our glue suddenly forgets how to behave!